jsanchez-cyberpro/Blue-vs-Red/Red Team/README.md

 From the Nmap scan we can see that port 80 is open.
 Next we opened a web browser and typed the IP address of the machine into the address bar.

--Open web browser and navigate to 192.168.1.105 and press enter.
+- Open web browser and navigate to 192.168.1.105 and press enter.
 ![alt text](https://github.com/jsanchez-cyberpro/Blue-vs-Red/blob/main/Red%20Team/2_web_discovery.jpg)